The Lakewood Municipal Court serves many purposes. Below are the most common questions asked by Lakewood residents.

 - If your account was sent to collections, you will need to contact the court to verify which agency has the account.
 Alliance One can be reached at (800) 456-8838.
 If your driving license is suspended for unpaid fines ask if you qualify for the PIA (re-licensing) program.
 Dynamic Collectors can be reached at (800) 464-3457.
 If your driving license is suspended for unpaid fines ask if you qualify for a re-licensing program.

-Police and Court Records
+Court and Police Records

 Where can I get a copy of my police report?